Theory of post-jamming rigidity in feedback-regulated cellular packings

 and

-Eq.~\eqref{eq:DZtotal} is tested in Figure~\ref{fig:structure}(\textbf{A}) over a broad set of $(P_0,\Delta\phi)$ values.
-The relation captures the overall trend over 3 orders of magnitude in the system compaction $\Delta\phi$, and more than 4 orders of magnitude in the feedback strength.
-Small deviations are expected and are attributed to finite-size effects that decay as $\sim N^{-1}$, or at the largest $\Delta\phi$, to cell divisions that begin to repopulate the unconstrained sector.
+Thus new contacts are created by two mechanisms: increased compaction (as in athermal granular packings) and biomass-driven depletion of buds that were previously unconstrained.
+Fig.~\ref{fig:structure}(\textbf{A}) tests this relation over a broad set of $(P_0,\Delta\phi)$ values.
+It holds over three orders of magnitude in the system compaction $\Delta\phi$ and more than four orders of magnitude in the feedback strength.
+Small deviations are expected and can be attributed to finite-size effects that decay as $\sim N^{-1}_{\nr}$, to one-contact intermediate states not resolved in the reduced counting argument, or, at the largest $\Delta\phi$, to cell divisions that begin to repopulate the unconstrained sector.
+The value of $u_J$ in Eq.~\eqref{eq:ZofPu} can be predicted with a mean-field counting argument (Appendix~\ref{app:count}) yielding a parameter-free estimate $u_J\approx0.20$, which is close to the numerically measured average $u_J\simeq0.23$.
+The finite-size effects are discussed in Appendix~\ref{app:sizeeffects}, and the injection of new degrees of freedom is discussed in Appendix~\ref{app:depletion}.

 \runin{Bud depletion} To follow the free-bud reservoir above jamming, we label the buds that are unconstrained at $\phi_J$.
 For each such bud $\alpha$, let $a_\alpha^\ast$ be the added bud area required for mechanical completion.
 We define